the key points: 👇

 Local SEO vs international SEO

-Local SEO, as the name suggests, has its focus on helping a website to rank well in specific local areas or regions – these could be as broad as “Linlithgowshire” or as focused as “south west Llandudno near the big golf club,” depending on what your business needs (and where it is located).
-This is driven a lot by content tailoring, local offsite signalling (PR and links) and Google My Business / maps optimisation, which is heavily influenced by reviews.
+Local SEO focuses strictly on helping a website rank well in specific geographic areas.
+These could be as broad as “Linlithgowshire” or as focused as “south west Llandudno near the big golf club,” depending entirely on your business model.
+This process relies heavily on content tailoring, local offsite signalling (PR and links), and Google Business maps optimisation, which feeds voraciously on customer reviews.

-International SEO, on the other hand, is all about getting the website to rank in bigger new places to the scale of states, countries, or even continents.
-It includes the need to (potentially) cover multiple languages, dialects, cultures, and search patterns.
-Query and landscape research becomes more complex to help inform meaningful content creation, with translation and/or localisation of content also needed depending on the target markets.
+International SEO tackles the far bigger beast of getting the website to rank across entire states, countries, or continents.
+It demands covering multiple languages, dialects, cultures, and search patterns.
+Query and landscape research becomes infinitely more complex.
+You have to inform meaningful content creation with highly accurate translation and localisation based entirely on the target market.

 It can even cover differences in technical setup and optimisation requirements between countries; most of the world may speak Google, but you won’t get very far on that platform if you’re trying to market to mainland China, where Baidu is the search engine of choice.
 Venturing into Korea?
 You might (still) want to take Naver’s eccentricities into account.
 And Yahoo, of all things, still has a vaguely meaningful market share in Japan, of all places, so there’s that to consider too.